Update: ‘World premiere’ section updated.

 Design & Features

 Volkswagen Commercial Vehicles has masked the headlamps, but their outline is clearly visible.
 The van features a wide and curvy hood, rounded side mirrors, and dual-tone wheels.
 A LiDAR on the roof allows the EV to see objects from more than 400 meters (1,300 ft.) away.
 Pennsylvania-based Argo AI has made the LiDAR, and this proprietary sensor uses Geiger-mode technology that can detect even the smallest particles of light.
-So, even objects with low reflectivity, say black vehicles, for instance, don’t go unnoticed.
+So, even objects with low reflectivity, say black or purple vehicles, for instance, don’t go unnoticed.

 The production VW ID.
-Buzz in the spyshot (above) has no sliding door on the driver’s side and features disabled rear windows, typical commercial vans characteristics.
+Buzz in the spy shot (above) has no sliding door on the driver’s side and features disabled rear windows, typical commercial vans characteristics.
 Thus, it must be the showroom-bound version of the ID.
-Buzz Cargo premiered at IAA 2018, a year and a half after the original ID.
+Buzz Cargo that premiered at IAA 2018, a year and a half after the original ID.
 Buzz passenger van at the NAIAS 2017.
 The passenger and commercial versions share the proportions and shape.

 From the back, note how the VW ID.
 Buzz is lower than the Multivan with a squatter stance.
 The glass panels of the all-electric model are also noticeably smaller.
 The wide tail lamps with curves, just like the headlamps, are part of the disguise and aren’t representative of the final design.
 However, we are positive that the production version will also have slender wrap-around LED clusters.

 Volkswagen equipped the passenger ID.
 Buzz concept with a two-part panoramic sunroof that can let in plenty of natural light into the cabin.
 However the ID.
 Buzz Cargo concept used a solar panel roof that can increase the driving range by 9.3 miles (estimate).
-We don’t see that feature on the test mule, but the company may offer the photovoltaic system as an option when it launches the model next year.
+We don’t see that feature on the test mule, but the company may offer the photovoltaic system as an option when it launches the model.
 Another major difference on the Cargo version was rear-wing doors, but it looks like the company has reverted to the passenger version’s tailgate.

 The spy shot below shows the ID.
-Buzz’s thin turn indicators in the rear lights.
+Buzz’s thin turn indicators in the rear cluster.
 Moreover, we also see a cut-out for the charging port on the right-side rear fender.
 However, it’s placed too low, and so, maybe it’s part of the disguise.

 The production VW ID.
 Buzz interior (which you can see on Motor1) looks quite similar to the VW ID.4.
 With an Open Space theme, the cabin is airy and light, with a lounge-like atmosphere.
 The interior looks clean and simple but quite modern and upmarket for a people mover.